-Initiation Phase

-- 1. How does this project advance CDC or HHS goals?
-Is there an e-Government or HHS initiative with which this project would be redundant?
-Is this project consistent with the CDC IT Strategic Plan? - 2.
-Is there a way to share, reuse, or modify an existing system without creating a new purpose-specific project? - 3.
-What is the problem the project is trying to solve?
-What other organizations within CDC are facing the same problems and how have they addressed them? - 4.
-Have the business requirements been reviewed with users and other stakeholders? - 5.
-Who are the target users?
-What other CDC systems address the same users? - 6.
-What are the top value-added features/services that this project will provide?
-Is this an innovative, more effective, or more efficient approach that could be leveraged by other CDC organizations? - 7.
-In what environments will the IT solution operate? - 8.
-What are the constraints on the IT solution?
+Initiation Phase 1.
+How does this project advance CDC or HHS goals?
+Is there an e- Government or HHS initiative with which this project would be redundant?
+Is this project consistent with the CDC IT Strategic Plan?
+2. Is there a way to share, reuse, or modify an existing system without creating a new purpose-specific project?
+3. What is the problem the project is trying to solve?
+What other organizations within CDC are facing the same problems and how have they addressed them?
+4. Have the business requirements been reviewed with users and other stakeholders?
+5. Who are the target users?
+What other CDC systems address the same users?
+6. What are the top value-added features/services that this project will provide?
+Is this an innovative, more effective, or more efficient approach that could be leveraged by other CDC organizations?
+7. Are there other investments or contracts that could be leveraged, modified, or expanded to accomplish the same purpose?